schreifels/git-num/README.md

 alias gn="git num"
 ```

-So you can easily run commands like `gn` (to show `git status` with annotations) and `gn add 1-3`.
+so you can easily run commands like `gn` (to show `git status` with annotations) and `gn add 1-3`.

-You can take this a step further if you have aliases for other Git commands, e.g.:
+You can take this a step further by creating aliases for other Git commands, e.g.

 ```bash
 alias gs="git num"